Carter County Free Fair

 35. Sr. Duct Tape Craft

-36. Sr. Miscellaneous (limited to items that cannot be entered into any
+36. Sr. Miscellaneous (limited to items that cannot be entered into any other class).

 Division 404